 If you are visiting Istanbul in April and like me, you like color, you are in luck!
 Every year the city welcomes spring with its Istanbul Tulip Festival.
 Millions of tulips are planted and there are flowers blooming everywhere.
 Don’t miss this festival of color!

-Every year around this time, Istanbul dresses up with millions of tulips of a wide variety of kinds and colors.
+Every year in April, Istanbul dresses up with millions of tulips of a wide variety of kinds and colors.
 With more than 20 million tulips planted, the Istanbul Tulip Festival takes place in many parks along the city (such as Gülhane Parkı, Yıldız Korusu, Beykoz Korusu, Göztepe 60.
 Yıl Parkı, Büyük Çamlıca Korusu, etc.).
 However, the best place to experience the Istanbul Tulip Festival is Emirgan Park (Emirgan Korusu).
 This year almost 3 million tulips of 190 different kinds have been planted there!

 Tulips came from Turkey, not from Holland

 Unlike the common beliefs that associate tulips with the Netherlands, history says that tulips originally grew wild on the Asian steppes and commercial tulip cultivation actually began in the Ottoman Empire.
 Tulips were brought to Holland by the Ottoman Empire in the 16th century.

 Throughout the history, the tulip has been one of Istanbul’s traditional symbols having a major role in Turkish arts and culture.
 Called lale in Turkish, tulips even gave its name to the wealthiest period of Ottoman Empire (Lale Devri, the Tulip Era).